-Learning what strategies that successful scholarship winners have used is key in preparing an application that gets noticed by the judges.
 Today I would like to welcome Jessica Stebing to my scholarship blog.
 Jessica is a public school teacher who is happy to share her success with parents and students because winning scholarship money made a huge difference in her life.
 She graduated from a four-year school with just $10,000 in student loans and shares that she only had student loans because she needed to complete an extra semester due to changing her major.
 Jessica was able to pay off the loan within 1 year of graduating.

 Welcome, Jessica and thank you for sharing your experience with my scholarship blog readers.
 Everyone needs to know these tips for winning a scholarship!

 Winning a Scholarship for College – 7 Tips and Tricks